Star Wars Jedi Knight II: Jedi Outcast: Plot

 At the base, Kyle runs into Luke, who informs him that Desann has used the Valley's energy to empower an army of Reborn which could number in the thousands.
-After fighting several Reborn together, Kyle and Luke split up to find the Doomgiver.
-Along the way, the former has his first encounter with the Shadowtroopers, and discovers that the base is actually an assault ship construction facility, which is preparing for a full-scale planetary assault.
-As Kyle boards the Doomgiver, he sees Luke fighting Desann outside the ship, but can't intervene because the Star Destroyer jumps into hyperspace.
-Kyle uses the ship's communications array to contact Rogue Squadron, and finds Jan in the detention block, who reveals that Desann was not specifically interested in the Valley of the Jedi, but rather the Jedi Academy, which he is invading just now to harvest its Force power.
-After killing Fyyar and destroying the Doomgiver's shield reactor, which leaves the ship open for attack, Kyle escapes with Jan in a safe pod, moments before Rogue Squadron destroy the Doomgiver.
+After fighting several Reborn together, Kyle and Luke split up to find the Doomgiver: along the way, Kyle has his first encounter with an armored version of the Reborn called the Shadowtrooper, and discovers that the base is actually an assault ship construction facility, which is preparing for a full-scale planetary assault.
+As Kyle boards the Doomgiver, he sees Luke fighting Desann outside the ship, but can't intervene: the Star Destroyer jumps into hyperspace with Kyle and Desann aboard, leaving Luke behind.
+Kyle uses the ship's communications array to contact Rogue Squadron, and finds Jan in the detention block, who reveals that Desann was interrogating her for information about the Jedi Academy, which he is invading.
+After killing Fyyar and destroying the Doomgiver's shield generator, which leaves the ship open for attack, Kyle escapes with Jan in a safe pod moments before Rogue Squadron destroy the Doomgiver.

-Kyle and Jan arrive on Yavin IV, in the middle of the Imperial invasion, and split up: the latter goes to assist the New Republic starfighters, while the former makes his way to the Jedi Academy on foot.
-After helping the Jedi students and Republic soldiers fend off the assault, Kyle ventures into the Academy's underground maze, and confronts Desann as he tries to absorb the power from the Force nexus at the centre.
+Kyle and Jan arrive on Yavin 4 in the middle of the Imperial invasion, and split up: Jan goes to assist the New Republic starfighters, while Kyle makes his way to the Jedi Academy on foot.
+After helping the Jedi students and Republic soldiers fend off the assault, Kyle ventures into the Academy's underground maze and confronts Desann as he tries to absorb the power from the Force nexus at the centre.
 Kyle informs Desann of the Doomgiver's destruction and the Imperial army's defeat, and offers him the chance to rejoin the Jedi, but an enraged Desann refuses and attacks him.
 Kyle kills Desann and returns to the surface, where he reunites with Jan, as the New Republic arrests the surviving Imperial forces.
 Later, Luke thanks Kyle and Jan for their assistance, and offers to safeguard the former's lightsaber once more, but Kyle politely refuses, saying he is not ready to forsake the Force again.